Best Accelerated BSN (ABSN) Programs 2024

 Prerequisite Courses

-Besides having a bachelor’s degree, many accelerated programs require a number of core prerequisite courses.
+Besides having a bachelor’s degree, many accelerated programs require several core prerequisite courses.
 Common subjects include microbiology, statistics, and sometimes anatomy and physiology.
+Programs typically require an in-person lab requirement with the science courses.
 If it has been a few years since you completed these courses, be sure to check if the school requires the classes to be taken within a certain amount of years.
+Usually, the science courses must be completed within the last five years.

 Entrance Exam